actions/toolkit/docs/node12-action.md

 $ git commit -m "Message"
 ```

-> NOTE: husky will add/vendor node_modules and prune dev dependencies.
+> husky will add/vendor node_modules and prune dev dependencies.
 See husky in package.json for details.
 There is no need for you to add node_modules.

 # Publish Action